cass-kul/cass-kul.github.io/_tutorials/compiling-c.md

 ![Opening Ubuntu](/tutorials/img/ubuntu.png "Screenshot to show how to open the Ubuntu app")

 At this point, you have a fully functional Ubuntu virtual machine (VM) on your Windows system.
 There is no graphical interface, but we also do not need that for our purposes.
 You can always access the current folder that is open in Ubuntu by executing the command `explorer.exe .` in the Ubuntu VM.
 This will open a Windows Explorer window with the folder as it is stored in Ubuntu.
 You can use this to work on files from Windows and then execute the compiler from the Ubuntu Terminal.

+You can edit your `.c` files in any text editor (like Notepad).
+However, your default text editor might not be very convenient to write programs, for instance because it does not have syntax highlightning.
+If you want a lightweight editor with syntax highlightning you can install [Notepad++](https://notepad-plus-plus.org/).

+> :bulb: In Windows, you can access the files stored in your ubuntu virtual machine and open them in your favorite text editor.
+Your can run `explorer.exe .` in the Ubuntu VM to access them and they should be located in `Linux > Ubuntu > home`.
+Note however that it is not as easy to access your windows files from your Ubuntu VM!

 Now you are set up with a Linux VM to work with.
 Keep reading below of how to set up Ubuntu to compile C programs.